 - Wear non-slip footwear.
 Avoid clothing that can be caught, entangled or cause you to fall from a ladder

-- Do not use ladders during high wind, lightening, rain or poor weather
+- Do not use ladders during high wind, lightning, rain or poor weather

 - When working from a ladder: face the ladder, maintain ‘three points of body contact’ by keeping two feet and one hand, or one foot and two hands on the ladder., do not do heavy work or hold items such as tools or materials with both hands., do not use hand or power tools that require leverage - such as spanners, pinchbars, grinders, impact drills, power saws - as this may result in overbalancing or falling, work with one’s belly button between the vertical uprights